| |

 checked.

-But such paint can become unstable if not encapsulated
+But checked paint can become unstable if not encapsulated

 correctly: